itspangler/geospatial-humanities-s2025/src/coursework/activities/activity02/mapping-ancient-places.md

 | Azimuthal       | Direction         | Stereographic |
 | Compromise      | Nothing!          | Robinson      |

-Penn State has some materials that do a great job of [distinguishing between these different kinds of distortion](https://www.e-education.psu.edu/natureofgeoinfo/c2_p29.html), if you want to learn more.
+Penn State has some excellent materials that do a great job of [distinguishing between these different kinds of distortion](https://www.e-education.psu.edu/natureofgeoinfo/c2_p29.html), if you want to learn more.

 Let's load Tissot's indicatrix into our project so we can ascertain how and where different projections distort maps.